Noobzik/regone/README.md

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    └─── src                <- Source code for use in this project.
+    ├──── src                <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
+    │    ├── __init__.py    <- Makes src a Python module
+    │    │
+    │    ├── data           <- Scripts to download or generate data │    │   └── make_dataset.py
+    │    │
+    │    ├── features       <- Scripts to turn raw data into features for modeling │    │   └── build_features.py
+    │    │
+    │    ├── models         <- Scripts to train models and then use trained models to make │    │   │                 predictions
+    │    │   ├── predict_model.py
+    │    │   └── train_model.py
+    │    │
+    │    └── visualization  <- Scripts to create exploratory and results oriented visualizations │        └── visualize.py
     │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
-        │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
-        │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-        │   ├── predict_model.py
-        │   └── train_model.py
-        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
+    ├── src_kafka           <- Source code related to kafka Streaming (NOT USED) └── src_spark           <- Source code related to Spark Streaming (USED FOR REAL TIME TRAIN PROCESSING) The folder related to the code is get_data_sncf/main/scala

 --------